-3. This report was considered at the Corporate Resources Overview and Scrutiny Committee on 31st January 2019 and their comments will be provided to the Executive by way of an appendix to be tabled at the meeting.
+3. This report was considered at the Corporate Resources Overview and Scrutiny Committee on 31st January 2019 and their comments will be attached at Appendix 4.

 Background

 4. Central Bedfordshire as an area is seeing, and will continue to experience, significant growth; consequently, the Council is taking a pro-active approach to ensure and influence the supply of new homes in a sustainable way that protects the character of and improves the fabric and public realm of Central Bedfordshire.